-As you may already know, a stop-loss order is designed to limit an investor's loss on a position in a specific security.
-Though investors more commonly use stop-loss orders with long positions, they can also be applied to short ones, in which case the security would be purchased if it trades over a determined price. stop-loss orders, as well as guaranteed stop-loss, also eliminate emotions while making trading decisions, proving to be exceptionally useful when a trader cannot watch the position.
-A stop-loss is also often referred to as a stop order or stop market order.
+As you may already know, a Forex stop loss order is designed to limit an investor's loss on a position in a specific security.
+Though investors more commonly use stop-loss orders with long positions, they can also be applied to short ones, in which case the security would be purchased if it trades over a determined price.
+Stop-loss orders, and guaranteed stop-loss orders also enable the ability to eliminate emotions while making trading decisions, proving to be exceptionally useful when a trader cannot watch the position.
+A stop-loss is also often referred to as a stop order or a stop market order.

-Prior to describing the guaranteed stop-loss, we would like to briefly examine the Forex gap.
-In currency trading, the gap most commonly refers to the difference in price of a currency pair at the beginning of the new trading week, compared to the price at the preceding week's closing.
+Prior to describing the guaranteed stop loss, we would like to briefly examine the Forex gap.
+In currency trading, the gap most commonly refers to the difference in price of a currency pair at the beginning of the new trading week, compared to the price at the preceding week's close.

 In the strictest sense, those gaps are not actually gaps.
 As a matter of fact, gaps are merely a change of market anticipation beyond a single pip.
 In your FX charts, it shows up as a disconnected progression of candles.
 You need to know that in order to better understand why you may need a Forex guaranteed stop-loss.

-In the context of unfavourable developments, an event or accident might have so much influence that investors suddenly have a much different anticipation of exchange, resulting in a jump of ask/bid rates.
-In the context of weekend gaps, with various participants in mind, whilst the majority of retail Forex brokers are closed for the weekend, the reality is that the world continues revolving and economic or financial incidents will still happen.
-Without a guaranteed stop-loss, you will eventually lose a lot of money.
+In the context of unfavourable developments, an event, or an accident might have considerable influence, so much so that investors might suddenly have a different anticipation of exchange, which could then result in a jump of ask/bid rates.
+In the context of weekend gaps, with various participants in mind, whilst the majority of retail Forex brokers are closed for the weekend, the reality is that the world continues revolving, and economic announcements, events, or financial incidents will still occur.
+Without a guaranteed stop-loss, you may eventually lose a lot of money.

-What is a guaranteed stop-loss (we'll continue to refer to this as GSL)?
-It is a stop-loss that is generally your insurance against disastrous losses or large FX gaps in the market that you are currently trading.
+What is a guaranteed stop-loss?
+(GSL) It is a stop-loss that is generally your insurance against disastrous losses or large FX gaps in the market that you are currently trading.
 When volatility expands in a similar way to the start of the 2008 global financial crisis, you will find instruments such as stocks gapping permanently, as they continuously react to news from the US and London.
-For instance, when the US stock market falls over 350 points (around 3%), like it did on the 26 July 2008, you can anticipate your market is going to gap down substantially on open.
+For instance, when the US stock market falls over 350 points (around 3%), like it did on 26 July 2008, you can anticipate that the market is going to gap down substantially on open.

-Knowing all that, let's consider who actually benefits from a GSL.
+Taking all of this information in consideration, let's consider who actually benefits from a GSL.
 The first group that comes to mind is traders who feel they need additional protection during times of uncertainty.
 It can also be useful for traders or speculators who trade with excessive amounts of leverage.
 The last group is traders who want a safety net for worst case stock market scenarios - i.e global crises, geopolitical and economic turmoil.